JenniferSimond/chic-haven-shop/README.md

 # Chic Haven Store

 Chic Haven Boutique is a full-stack e-commerce web application built with the PERN stack (PostgreSQL, Express, React, Node.js).
 The project scope included project planning, system design, UI/UX design, and development.
-The application consists of a robust backend that is consumed by a storefront for customers and an admin portal for managing products, users, and orders.
-The storefront integrates Stripe for payment processing, and the layout is designed with Styled Components.
-The admin portal is built using Material UI for an enhanced user experience.
+The application consits of a robust backend that is consumed by a store front and admin portal.
+My personal goals for the project was to challenge myself and grow as a developer and novice designer by creating an appication that was beautiful, functional, and well built, showcasing my ability to own a project from conceptualization to deployment.

+New Skills Aquired:

+- Stripe
+- Material UI
+- YAML
+- Cors
+- Multer

 ## Table of Contents